-One of the many responsibilities for Biomedical Engineering is maintaining the fleet of defibrillators in the hospital to ensure they are always ready to use for resuscitation events, monitoring critically ill patients, or for daily procedures performed in the cardiac cath lab or electrophysiology lab.
-Defibrillators are classified as Life Support Equipment by the Joint Commission so the utmost care is needed to guarantee that these devices are ready to use when needed and will perform reliably.
+One of the many responsibilities of Biomedical Engineering is maintaining the fleet of defibrillators in the hospital to ensure they are always ready to use for resuscitation events, monitoring critically ill patients, or for daily procedures performed in the cardiac cath lab or electrophysiology lab.
+Defibrillators are classified as Life Support Equipment by The Joint Commission, so the utmost care is needed to guarantee that these devices are reliable and ready to use when needed.
 Asset management tools such as ZOLL's Defibrillator DashboardTM are exceptionally valuable to Biomedical Engineering.
 They can save time and add value by helping hospital staff ensure that the defibrillator is ready to use the second it is needed.